Nigel Le Vaillant

-Nigel Le Vaillant (born 11 June 1958) is a British former actor, who worked in television in the United Kingdom during the 1990s.
+Nigel Le Vaillant (born 31 August 1957) is a British former actor who worked in BBC television drama during the 1990s.
+He rose to fame as Dr. Julian Chapman in Casualty and starred as Dr. Paul Dangerfield in Dangerfield.

 Early life

 Le Vaillant's English father moved to Pakistan after service during the Second World War, and worked in the tea plantation industry there, eventually becoming Chief Executive for Brooke Bond in South Asia.
 Le Vaillant was born in the country and raised in Karachi.
-The family returned to England, settling in Sussex when he was 16, although he regularly returned to Asia, especially India, in the following years.
-He was educated at Bryanston school in England and at St Peter's College, Oxford, although he later stated that, despite his outward appearance, he "never felt like a Westerner".
+The family returned to England, settling in Sussex when he was 16, although he regularly returned to India in the following years.
+He was educated at Bryanston school in England and at St Peter's College, Oxford.